 In Japan, nuclear accidents are treated with mega doses of vitamin C.

-In centers of intoxication, its main treatment is vitamin C.
+In many centers of intoxication, its main treatment is vitamin C.

 Oral collagen will not be absorbed if you do not have the necessary vitamin C.